tecla5/easy-graphql-auth/Readme.md

-# GraphCool Auth0 integration libs
+# Auth0 integration libs for GraphQL clients and servers

-A small collection of GraphCool Auth0 integration libs.
-Makes it quick and easy to setup [GraphCool](https://www.graph.cool) with [Auth0](https://auth0.com/) integration for *GraphQL* clients, such as:
+Makes it quick and easy to setup GraphQL servers such as [GraphCool](https://www.graph.cool) with [Auth0](https://auth0.com/) and *GraphQL* clients, such as:

 - [apollo](https://github.com/apollographql)
 - [lokka](https://github.com/kadirahq/lokka)
-- other/custom clients

 See the docs for each of the modules included for more details including installation and usage.
 Enjoy!!